dchung07/car_rental_system/README.md

 //Ask tutor in consultation -> do I need to be able to click the recent searches / suggestions bar to take me to the results?

 //Add hover and cursor pointer to the suggestions / recent searches

+//Things I can possibly add to suggestions -> When click on suggestion / recent search, it is added to the recent search.
+// Also the search filter when there is no exact search match